Best action cameras for cyclists: Record your ride for all to see

 Do I need image stabilisation?

-There have been several big advancements in stabilisation recently as camera manufacturers try to smooth footage to make content shot in bumpy environments more watchable.
+There have been several big advances in stabilisation recently as camera manufacturers try to smooth footage to make content shot in bumpy environments, including when cycling, more watchable.

 Optical stabilisation offers the best results, however electronic stabilisation such as GoPro’s HyperSmooth is very capable of removing the camera shake effectively.
-Even budget cameras are starting to see the benefit of image stabilisation although do not expect the same results as the top-of-the-range models.
+Even budget cameras are starting to include image stabilisation although do not expect the same results as the top-of-the-range models.

 Should I get a touchscreen camera?